Controversies surrounding Richard Wagner: Paternity

 Caricature, entitled Darwinian Evolution, by T. Zajacskowski in the Viennese satirical magazine, Der Floh, c.
 1875.
 The suggestion is that Wagner descends from the orthodox Jew (left) who is holding a shofar, while Wagner wields a baton.

 Richard Wagner was born on 22 May 1813, the ninth child of Carl Friedrich Wagner, a clerk in the Leipzig police service, and Johanna Rosine Wagner.
 Wagner's father died of typhus six months after Richard's birth, by which time Wagner's mother was living with the actor and playwright Ludwig Geyer in the Brühl, at that time the Jewish quarter of Leipzig.
 Johanna and Geyer married in August 1814, and for the first 14 years of his life, Wagner was known as Wilhelm Richard Geyer.
 Wagner in his later years discovered letters from Geyer to his mother which led him to suspect that Geyer was, in fact, his biological father, and furthermore speculated that Geyer was Jewish.
 According to Cosima's diaries (26 December 1868) Wagner "did not believe" that Ludwig Geyer was his real father.
 At the same time Cosima noted a resemblance between Wagner's son Siegfried and Geyer.
 The philosopher Friedrich Nietzsche was one of Wagner's closest acolytes, and proof-read Wagner's autobiography Mein Leben (My Life).
 It may have been this closeness that led Nietzsche to claim in his 1888 book Der Fall Wagner (The Case of Wagner) that Wagner's father was Geyer, and to make the pun that "Ein Geyer ist beinahe schon ein Adler" (A vulture is almost an eagle) —Geyer also being the German word for "vulture" and Adler being both a very common surname among Jews and the German word for "eagle".
 Despite these conjectures on the part of Wagner and Nietzsche, there is no evidence that Geyer was Jewish, and the question of Wagner's paternity is unlikely to be settled without DNA evidence.

 Death

-The frequent allegation that Wagner had an affair with the singer Carrie Pringle, and that an argument about this with his wife Cosima precipitated his fatal heart attack, is discussed and dismissed as invention by the Wagner scholar Stewart Spencer, who demonstrates that there is no first-hand or documentary evidence for this story.
+According to Wagner scholar Stewart Spencer, the frequent allegation that Wagner had an affair with the singer Carrie Pringle, and that an argument about this affair with his wife Cosima precipitated Wagner's fatal heart attack is an invention, for which there is no first-hand or documentary evidence.